WordPress Pages and Posts not only contain content but also information about the pages or posts themselves.

-This step-by-step tutorial explains how to use the WordPress Quick Edit to edit various elements of Posts and Pages.
+This step-by-step tutorial explains how to use the Quick Edit function of WordPress to quickly edit Pages and Posts.

-How To Use The WordPress Quick Edit Function
+How To Use The Quick Edit Function Of WordPress

-Follow the tutorials below to learn how to use quick edit to edit your pages and posts.
+Follow the step-by-step tutorials below to learn how to use the quick edit feature to edit your pages and posts.

-Editing A Post With The Quick Edit Function
+Editing Your Post Details With The Quick Edit Feature

-In your Dashboard, choose Posts > All Posts …
+Log into your WordPress dashboard, then go to your navigation menu and select choose Posts > All Posts …

-The Posts screen will appear, displaying all your posts …
+The Posts screen will appear, displaying all your WordPress posts …

 (Table Of Posts)